 Paying for college tip

-With our private student loans, you can apply only once and get the money you need for the entire school year.
+With our private student loans, you can apply only once for the money you need for the entire school year.

 After you’ve explored free money, federal student loans and private student loans can help you pay for college.